segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### No events in my destinations

 1. Verify that your destination is enabled
 2. Verify your destination credentials entered in your Segment dashboard are correct
 3. Make sure the destination can accept what you're sending:
    - Does the integration have device-mode/cloud-mode support?
-Confirm you are sending via the correct connection mode.
+Confirm you are sending using the correct connection mode.
    - Does the destination accept the type of call you are sending?
 Not all destinations accept all calls: page, track, etc.
 4. If you are still not seeing data in your destination, continue debugging based on which type of connection mode you are using.